top of page

 Whether organic or not, pork tenderloin is very popular.
 It is also tricky to cook at home because of its small diameter– while beef tenderloin is sufficiently large that one can roast it whole to exterior crispness while keeping the interior rare, it is way too easy to overcook a skinny pork tenderloin if you roast it like that.
 We avoid this problem by diagonally slicing the raw tenderloin into medallions and then scorching them on both sides in a hot iron pan.
 But before that, we need to make the sauce… and before that, we need to discuss Madeira.

-Let’s say our Founding Fathers went out drinking after penning the Bill of Rights.
+Let’s say our Founding Fathers went out drinking after penning the Constitution.
 It is highly likely that Madeira would have been their drink of choice, as it was quite popular back then.
 Madeira is a fortified wine like Port, Sherry, and Marsala, and therefore has an alcoholic content of 18-20%.
 Such a high alcohol level– provided by the addition of brandy– neutralizes the bacteria that would otherwise convert wine to vinegar.
 Madeira, produced on the Portuguese-owned island of the same name, comes in several different styles ranging from light and dry to rich and sweet.
 “Malmsey” is a nickname for the Malvasia grape variety and also indicates a rich and sweet style that I find perfect for this and other recipes.
 You should of course taste some before you cook with it… you might be surprised how delicious a wintertime sipper it is.
 (It is close in flavor to Marsala, but no one actually drinks Marsala.)

 So, for the sauce–